jc-cp/jc-cp/README.md

 ## 🌱 About Me:

-  🎓 I'm a Spanish/German engineer specializing in robotics and artificial intelligence, currently living in Boston. \
+  🎓 I'm a Spanish/German engineer specializing in robotics and artificial intelligence, currently living in Munich. \
-  🤖 Passionate about healthcare, robotics, MedTech, drones, autonomous driving, and all of their intersection with AI. \
+  🤖 Passionate about healthcare, robotics, MedTech, drones, defense applications, autonomous driving, and all of their intersection swith AI. \
-  🧠 Currently focusing on machine learning and deep learning applications in the medical realm.
-Proficient in Python, C++, and SQL with knowledge in CAD and PCB design. \
+  🧠 Currently focusing on ML/DL applications in the medical and defense realm.
+Mostly I do Python, C++, and some minor SQL.
+Previously I was big into CAD, 3D printing, and PCB design. \
-  💼 Experienced in project management and customer relations.
+  🔍 I just started to learn Rust!

 ## 👨‍💻 Professional Experience: